 The aim of the current study was to examine the role of social support and social identification in individuals’ challenge and threat cognitive appraisals, and the effect that this has on perceived stress and life satisfaction in workplace employees.
-The study aims to contribute to the literature by empirically testing the postulations put forth in contemporary stress theory (i.e., TCTSA-R) and the framework proposed in the sociopsychobio model of health (46) to examine how the social factors can influence stress within the workplace.
+The study aims to contribute to the literature by empirically testing the postulations put forth in contemporary stress theory (i.e., TCTSA-R) and the framework proposed in the sociopsychobio model of health [46] to examine how the social factors can influence stress within the workplace.
 Based on past research, we hypothesised that there would be positive relationship between social support and social identification (H1), and that greater social support and social identification would be related to greater challenge, and lower threat (H2), which in turn would be related to less stress (H3), greater life satisfaction (H4), less turnover intentions (H5), and lower absenteeism (H6), along with greater job performance (H7).

 Method